-If taken in Kingston or Ottawa, medical exams cost approximately $200 per person, plus $60 lab fees.
+Medical exams involve costs for the exam and lab fees and vary by country and by physician.
 You must see a physician on Canada's list of Designated Medical Practitioners.
 Contact the Faculty Recruitment and Support office for recommended physicians.

 Primary applicants to all Canadian immigration classes must pass a language test administered by an officially designated language testing agency.
 Test results must be submitted with the application for P.R., or it will not be processed.
 People whose first language is one of Canada's official languages must also undergo the test.
 If you are nominated by Queen's for the Provincial Nominee Program you are exempted from the language test requirement.